guilhemmarchand/mercedes_splunk_start_defender/README.md

 ## Application behaviour: relaying Splunk Cloud originating request to a relay server

-A key of the Add-on behaviour relies on the fact that these API actions need to operate from a SAS based service (Splunk Cloud) and be executed against an on-premise service, that cannot be made available from Splunk Cloud direclty.
+A key of the Add-on behaviour relies on the fact that these API actions need to operate from a SAS based service (Splunk Cloud) and be executed against an on-premise service that cannot be made available from Splunk Cloud directly.

-**For this to operate, the following workflow was developped:**
+**For this to operate, the following workflow was developed:**

 - On Splunk Cloud, the application is deployed accordingly
 - A configuration item, `instance_role`, instructs the Addon where it operates, valid options are `splunk_cloud`, `splunk_relay`